What to Look For When Changes are Happening

 Sometimes, sharing observations with other family members who are involved can give a broader picture to the situation.
 Keep in mind that your loved one may confide different information to different family members.
 Sharing information and getting everyone on the same page is very helpful when trying to plan for changes in care.

 When you are looking at making changes, it is of utmost importance to keep your loved one and their dignity at the centre of all discussions.
 Your loved one should be as actively involved as possible in making decisions about their own health and well-being.
+One very important area that needs to be addressed is creating or updating any legal and financial documents that will affect their future health and well-being.
+For more information about finances and legal matters, click here.

 Click here to review an extensive list of Age-Related Changes as presented by the Vancouver Island Health Authority.
+Please note that the language used is very medical.

 If your loved one doesn’t have a diagnosed medical condition but you see them becoming more vulnerable, you may want to consider the following section on frailty.
 Frailty is a diagnosis.